DevOpsHiveHQ/dynamic-devops-roadmap/projects/hivebox/README.md

 Almost everyone loves honey, and we at [DevOps Hive](https://devopshive.net/) love it and appreciate the role that bees play for the planet!
 Because [bees are essential to people and planet](https://www.unep.org/news-and-stories/story/why-bees-are-essential-people-and-planet).

-For that reason, in this roadmap our main hands-on project will be for the bees!
-We will utilize the technology and open source software to build an API to track the environmental sensor data from [openSenseMap](https://opensensemap.org/), a platform for open sensor data in which everyone can participate.
+For that reason, in this roadmap, our main hands-on project will be for the bees!
+We will utilize the technology and open-source software to build an API to track the environmental sensor data from [openSenseMap](https://opensensemap.org/), a platform for open sensor data in which everyone can participate.

 > [!TIP]
 > If you are looking for the full roadmap including this project, back to the repo [home page](../../README.md).